jwr12/MindocMD_sample/003_Getting_Started_And_First_Concepts.md

     presentation of something: a publication, something you put out into the world (or in this case, online).
-A *documentary* edition (sometimes called a historical edition) is publication that presents an artifact (or artifacts) as it existed (or exists) in the world, so that it can be used to explore the past.
-In other words, the goal isn't to present the *best* version of something, or the one that is somehow *truest* to someone's ideal version---it\'s not a revised novel or a Director's Cut.
-A documentary edition seeks to present readers with a published version of an actual document as it is, so they can use it as a source of information about a moment in time.
+A *documentary* edition (sometimes called a historical edition) is publication that presents an artifact so it can be used to explore history.
+In other words, the goal of this kind of edition isn't to present the *best* version of something (whatever that is), or the one that is somehow truest to some ideal---it\'s not a revised novel or a Director's Cut.
+A documentary edition seeks to present readers with a published version of an actual document as it has come down to us, so they cite it as evidence about the past.
     People publish documents for a number of [reasons](https://elaboratories.org/courses/why-edit/):
     to help a history be more widely known or studied; to make it more